bghojogh/Quantile-Quantile-Embedding/README.md

 This is the code for the following paper:

-- Benyamin Ghojogh, Fakhri Karray, and Mark Crowley. "**Quantile-Quantile Embedding for distribution transformation and manifold embedding with ability to choose the embedding distribution**" Machine Learning with Applications, Elsevier, 2021.
+- Benyamin Ghojogh, Fakhri Karray, and Mark Crowley. "**Quantile-Quantile Embedding for distribution transformation and manifold embedding with ability to choose the embedding distribution**", Machine Learning with Applications, Elsevier, 2021.
   - Link to paper: https://doi.org/10.1016/j.mlwa.2021.100088
   - Link to arXiv version of paper: https://arxiv.org/abs/2006.11385